 Why is emotional intelligence important?

-If your child is not good at math, for example, but instead of asking for your help, he or she screams and gets frustrated easily, you will notice the importance of emotional intelligence.
-Because children who have it are able to solve problems by managing their emotions wisely.
+If your child is, for example, not good at math, but instead of asking for your help, he or she screams and gets frustrated easily, you will understand the importance of emotional intelligence.
+Children who have it are able to solve problems by managing their emotions wisely.

-But getting your children to have it is not really something you can measure.
-There are no tests such as the intelligence quotient (IQ) to know if they have it, but their vitality in child development is very remarkable.
-A child who is emotionally intelligent will be able to respond favorably to the environment around him.
+But giving it to your children it is not really something you can measure.
+There are no tests such as the intelligence quotient (IQ) to know if they have it.
+But vitality of emotional intelligence in child development is remarkable.
+A child who is emotionally intelligent will be able to respond well to the environment around him.
 Likewise, he/she will be able to establish better relationships with other children and adults.

-I even consider that encouraging emotional intelligence is ideal especially for those children who have difficulty concentrating or learning.
-Because with it they will be able to improve their learning skills, and develop in this way.
+I feel that encouraging emotional intelligence is ideal, especially for children who have difficulty concentrating or learning.
+With emotional intelligence, they will be able to improve their learning skills, and develop in this way.

-As a parent you need to put yourself in your child’s position at every difficult moment.
-So just imagine that you have learning and attention difficulties, so you can’t easily solve tasks that are easy for your other classmates.
+As a parent, you need to put yourself in your child’s position at every difficult moment.
+So just imagine that you have learning and attention difficulties, you can’t solve tasks that are easy for your other classmates.
 Children with these kinds of complications often feel embarrassed and intimidated by learning.
 But by stimulating their emotional intelligence, you can prepare them for new challenges.

-You should also consider that the fact that a child presents problems with Emotional Intelligence could be a sign that he will have learning or attention difficulties in the future.
-This is the reason is that children with ADHD tend to develop their social skills later and have difficulty interpreting situations accurately.
+You should also consider the fact that having problems with emotional intelligence could be a sign that the child will have learning or attention difficulties in the future.
+This is why children with ADHD tend to develop their social skills later and have difficulty interpreting situations accurately.

-If your child fits this description or you feel identified with what I have told you, do not feel that there is no solution.
-It is quite the opposite actually because Emotional Intelligence can be modified for each child.
+If your child fits this description or you identify with what I have said here, do not feel like there is no solution.
+It is quite the opposite, actually.
+Emotional intelligence can be modified for each child.